 - compact rice (rice cakes)

-- Heat some oil in a pot and add in lemongrass, galangal and cook until they release their fragrances.
+- Heat some oil in a pot and add in lemongrass, galangal and cook until they release their fragrance.
 Add in previously pounded paste, water and cook until the onion is soft.
 Stir frequently to avoid it getting burnt.

-- Add in turmeric powder and cook until the powdery taste is gone.
+- Add turmeric powder and cook until the powdery taste is gone.
 Add in water and mix well.
 Add in green beans, carrots, bring to a boil and cook until the veggies are almost cooked.
 Add in cabbage, tofu skin and cook until the veggies are fully cooked.

 - Add in glass noodles, tofu, coconut milk and mix well.
-Bring to a simmer and add in the shrimps and leave for them to fully cooked.
+Bring to a simmer and add in the shrimps and leave for them to be fully cooked.
 Ready to serve

 Assembling a lontong bowl